SERVAIS URTEXT SERIES

 Fantaisie et Variations sur des motifs de l'Opéra la Fille du Régiment de Donizetti, Op.
 16 (Urtext Edition, Quintet Version)

-Fantaisie et Variations sur des motifs de l'Opéra la Fille du Régiment de Donizetti, Op.
-16 was among Servais’s more famous works, especially posthumously.
-It influenced the next generation of Romantic era composers like Karl Davydov, David Popper, and Antonín Dvořák.
+Servais’s Fantaisie et Variations sur des motifs de l’Opéra La Fille du Régiment de Donizetti, Op.
+16 was among his better-known works, especially after his death.
+Based on themes from Donizetti’s La Fille du Régiment, the work became an important model for later Romantic-era cello writing, with connections to Karl Davydov, David Popper, Victor Herbert, and Antonín Dvořák.

-The Fantaisie et Variations is in 5 parts, with all of the sections having A, either major or minor, as the tonal center.
-The opening theme of the Fantaisie et Variations is a minor version of “Chacun le sait chacun le dit.”
-This is the only section where the solo cello has an obligatory tacet.
-A recitative, based on “La voilà!
-La voilà...” follows the introduction.
-The theme and four variations on “Chacun le sait chacun le dit…” are the centerpiece of the Fantaisie.
-Each variation explores one or two techniques: var.
-1 – long shifts and string crossings; var.
-2 – long bows and syncopated bowing; var.
-3 – artificial harmonics; var.
-4 – octaves.
-It is important to note that David Popper’s Etude Op.
-73, No. 38 is based on the figuration found in mm.
-225-232 of this Fantaisie, a figure that Victor Herbert also used in his Second Cello Concerto.
-The Fantaisie continues with the Romance “Il faut partir mes bons compagnons d'armes” and finishes with the Finale, based on “De cet aveu si tendre…” The figuration in mm.
-324-337 was famously memorialized in the first movement of Antonín Dvořák’s Cello Concerto, Op.
+The Fantaisie et Variations opens with a minor-mode version of “Chacun le sait, chacun le dit,” followed by a recitative based on “La voilà!
+La voilà...”
+The central theme and four variations explore long shifts and string crossings, long bows and syncopated bowing, artificial harmonics, and octaves.
+David Popper’s Etude, Op.
+73, No. 38 is based on figuration from this Fantaisie, a figure also used by Victor Herbert in his Second Cello Concerto.
+The work continues with the Romance “Il faut partir, mes bons compagnons d’armes” and concludes with a Finale based on “De cet aveu si tendre...”
+The figuration near the end was later famously used in the first movement of Antonín Dvořák’s Cello Concerto, Op.
 104.

 Fantaisie La Romantique (Urtext Edition, Piano Version)